owasp-modsecurity/ModSecurity/README.md

 $ git submodule update
 ```

-After that, you can start the build process:
+You can then start the build process:

 ```shell
 $ ./build.sh